 - Can weigh down hair

 Low porosity hair often tends to be dry due to a lack of nourishment.
 This leave-in conditioner claims to moisturize dry and damaged hair.
-Its combination of almond oil, aloe, and shea butter can helps strengthen and smoothen the hair.
+Its combination of sweet almond oil, aloe, and shea butter can help strengthen and smoothen the hair.
+Check out this product review video and pick the best-suited one for your needs.

 - Lightweight formula strengthens the hair